 Iceland Agriculture Tour Itinerary

-If booking own flight, please arrive to Chicago by ca. 7pm.
+If booking own flight, please arrive to Minneapolis by ca. 7pm.
 Trump Tours is happy to assist with connecting flights from your gateway.
-Depart Chicago on direct flight to Reykjavik (6 hours).
+Depart Minneapolis on direct flight to Reykjavik (6 hours).
 Meals: Meals on plane

 Arrival Reykjavik (10am).
 Pass through immigration and customs and meet your local guide and driver who will be with you the duration of the tour.
 Iceland is at 0 Greenwich Mean Time (+6 hrs ahead of CST) and does not observe daylight savings time.
 In June, the sun will rise around 3am and set around Midnight due to the proximity to the Arctic Circle.
 You will experience “white nights”, the phenomenon where the sun does not fully set.
 Reykjavik, the world’s northernmost capital city, is also Europe’s smallest capital city.
 Here, charming historical buildings of stone and wood mingle with imaginative modern architecture.
 Continue on a two-hour city tour of Reykjavik including a stop at Hallgrimskirkja Church and Perlan Observation deck for a view over the city.
 In the afternoon, check into hotel.
 Welcome dinner at the hotel.
 Overnight Reykjavik.
 Meals: Meals on Plane, Dinner